By-Laws

 4.3 Assistant Executive Director

-• Historian/Archivist – Oversees the archives and writes Society histories as needed.
+- Historian/Archivist oversees the archives and writes Society histories as needed.

-• Chairs of standing committees.
+- Chairs of standing committees

-• Assistant Executive Director.
+- Assistant Executive Director

 4.5 Responsibilities of the elected members of the Board of Directors include the following:

-• Oversee the business of the Society.
+- Oversee the business of the Society

-• Establish and review policy.
+- Establish and review policy

-• Develop financial resources to support the business of the Society.
+- Develop financial resources to support the business of the Society

-• Negotiate and manage contract with home office institution.
+- Negotiate and manage a contract with the home office institution *Conduct annual business meeting

-• Engage in an annual mutual review on meeting the goals of the Society with the Executive Director.
+- Engage in an annual mutual review on meeting the goals of the Society with the Executive Director

 Article 5: COMMITTEES